arkani20/AdobeSignConnector/README.md

 ## How to test your integration locally

 If you want to test the integration locally, you might face the issue that Mendix locally runs on http, but you cannot add http-URIs as redirect URIs in your Adobe Sign application registrations OAuth configuration.
-For me, the easiest solution was to create a local NodeJS server that serves as a https proxy with a self-signed SSL certificate and redirects to your mendix runtime.
+For me, the easiest solution was to create a local NodeJS server that serves as a https proxy with a self-signed SSL certificate and redirects to your Mendix runtime.

 1. Create a self signed SSL certificate.
 You can use openssl in your terminal for that.
 The command below generates a certificate ```cert.pem``` and the respective key ```key.pem```.
 ```bash